 Triggers a notification to customer

-Final payment is required within 5 business days after report is approved by be customer

-Final payment made by the customer (same methods as deposit)

 Report submitted to AU Government by the Admin / auditor with documents.

 All documents uploaded are deleted within 6 months after report is submitted to AU Government.Admin will be notified 2 weeks before the deletion.